Adriaen de Valck (1622 – p. 1676), Netherlandish

 Flemish draughtsman and landscape and genre painter; a leading figure in the transition from Mannerist tradition to the new realism in genre painting; one of the most popular and prolific painters and print designers of his time, his work has been confused with that of Pieter Brueghel the Younger; born Mechelen (1576), died Antwerp (ca 1633).

-- Dorpskermis [Village Festival] (1595-1612), engraving on paper, 44.3 x 71.0 cm, Willem Isacsz. van Swanenburgh (1580-1612) after David Vinckboons (1576 – ca 1633).
+- Dorpskermis [Village Festival] (1595-1612), engraving on paper, 44.3 × 71.0 cm, Willem Isacsz. van Swanenburgh (1580-1612) after David Vinckboons (1576 – ca 1633).
 Amsterdam: Rijksmuseum, RP-P-OB-70.168.
 Ref.
 Luijten Mirror (1997: 104, no. 15); Rasmussen (2002, Horn).
 Depicts a village festival.
 On the right a stage is being built for a play by rhetoricians company and the audience are assembling, each vying for a better view.
 The drummer is half-way up the ladder while the player’s sign is being hung above the stage.
 There are people from all walks of life: farmers, elegant citizens and peasants dancing to music provided by two bagpipers.
 Some enjoy a meal and drinks at the tavern.
 A man is urinating against a wall.
-At the bottom left foreground three children run after a dog: a boy who sounds a 1½ circle coiled horn which he holds with one hand, holding a spear in the other; another boy who bows a violin; and a little girl who blows a small cylindrical pipe (described by Rasmussen as “a recorder (one-hand pipe))” her cheeks puffed out whilst cradling an actual recorder in her apron.
+At the bottom left foreground three children run after a dog: a boy who sounds a coiled horn which he holds with one hand, holding a spear in the other; another boy who bows a violin; and a little girl who blows a small cylindrical pipe (described by Rasmussen as “a recorder (one-hand pipe))” her cheeks inflated whilst cradling what is unmistakably a recorder in her apron.
 The recorder in the apron (missed by Rasmussen) is seen from behind, with details of the beak, windway and even the thumb hole clearly visible.
 In the bottom left corner an inebriated man who has collapsed is helped to his feet by a youth.
 In the background a boy and a dog run after a man on a horse who seems to be attempting to cut down a goose suspended upside down from a line strung across the street whilst other competitors on horseback await their turn at what is some kind of game.
-There is a caption of 4 lines in Latin and Dutch.
+There is a caption of four lines in Latin and Dutch.
 This is similar to other depictions of village festivals by Vinckboons (eg Dresden: Gemäldegalerie, Szczecin: Muzeum Narodowe, Los Angeles: Getty Museum) depicting peasants making merry, dancing, eating, drinking, urinating and vomiting with wild abandon.
+What fun!

 - Den Nieuwen Lust-Hof.
 Gheplant vol uytghelesene, welgherijmde, eerelijcke, amoreuse ende vrolijkcke ghesanghen …, printed by Hans Mathysz, Amsterdam (1602): Wedding Breakfast, copper engraving, 8 × 16 cm, David Vinckboons (1576 – ca 1633).
 The Hague: Koninklijke Bibliotheek: 1 B 19.
 Ref.
 Website: Bibliopolis (2007).
 A wedding breakfast with guests playing music; a “merry company”, a theme which Vinckboon introduced in the Netherlands and which was to become hugely popular.
 Song books of this kind and love-emblem books in oblong format, with numerous genre representations and emblems, found their way to a young, well-to-do public.
 The bride and groom, sitting at one end of the table in a shady arbor, are entertained by their guests who sing and play musical instruments.
 A woman plays the virginals; two men play lutes; and a second woman holds an alto-sized recorder, the beak and window/labium of which are more or less clearly depicted, the foot hidden beneath the table.